keithbuhler/keithbuhler.github.io/syllabus200.md

 - [Jostein Gaarder, *Sophie’s World*  ISBN: 0374530718](http://amzn.to/1QJ7mEs)
 - [Plato, *Last Days of Socrates* (Euthyphro, Apology, Phaedo) ISBN: 0140449280](http://amzn.to/1NMMNB6)
 - [Augustine, *Confessions* ISBN: 0199537828](http://amzn.to/1QJ7qEj)

-Buy these books right away.
-Use these ISBNS only, please.
-Please, no Kindle unless cost is prohibitive, since paper books are better for taking notes, and make it easier to stay on the same page.
-New or used is fine.

-**Other texts**

 - [Genesis (Chps.
 1-2)](https://www.biblegateway.com/passage/?search=Genesis+1-2&version=ESV)
 - [JP Moreland, "Love your God with all your mind"](https://drive.google.com/open?id=0B0CYQDZ8AWu8ZFpxVkllVG5GQWs)
 - [Peter Kreeft, “Is truth objective?”](https://drive.google.com/open?id=1yux6UZ8csZxhI-QqzQKeuf-fXiQm9fyvnq9IE6FPhxA)